Annea Lockwood: Career and style

 During the late 1960s and early 1970s, Lockwood performed and composed around Europe.
 Her compositions featured non-conventional instruments such as glass tubing used in The Glass Concert (1967).
-This was published in Source: Music of the Avant Garde then recorded and released by Tangent Records.
-Her series Piano Transplants utilized burning, drowning, or planting pianos in locations across the United Kingdom and United States.
-In the 1970s, Lockwood began to compose music that could be classified as performance art pieces, as the essence of the compositional ideas made the audience and environment agents in one piece.
+This work was published in the magazine Source: Music of the Avant Garde and later recorded and released by Tangent Records.
+Her series Piano Transplants utilized burning, drowning, or "planting" pianos in locations across the United Kingdom and United States.
+In the 1970s, Lockwood began to compose music that could be classified as performance art, as the essence of the compositional ideas made the audience and environment agents in the work.
 She collaborated with various choreographers, sound poets, and visual artists.

-In 1973, Lockwood relocated to New York City after being offered a faculty role at Hunter College.
-She worked with environmental sounds, capturing them and building developed compositions around an environmental inspiration, as in A Sound Map of the Hudson River (1982) and World Rhythms (1975).
+In 1973, Lockwood relocated to New York City after being offered a teaching position at Hunter College.
+She began working extensively with field recordings, capturing them and building developed compositions around an environmental inspiration, as in A Sound Map of the Hudson River (1982) and World Rhythms (1975).
 She also built on the archetypes and conversations with significant people, as in Conversations with the Ancestors (1979), composed on conversations with four women in their 80s; and Delta Run (1982) based on a conversation with sculptor Walter Wincha.
-Three Short Stories and Apotheosis (1985) used what Lockwood named the Soundball, which was a foam-covered ball made of six small speakers and a radio receiver.
-The impetus for this unusual piece of equipment was to "put sound into the hands of the dancers."
-She also works with the sounds of water.
+Three Short Stories and Apotheosis (1985) used what Lockwood named the Soundball, a foam-covered ball made of six small speakers and a radio receiver, to "put sound into the hands of the dancers."

-In the 1990s, her pieces were written for acoustic-electric instruments and incorporated multi-media and indigenous instruments.
-Thousand Year Dreaming (1991) used four didgeridoos and blends images of the Lascaux Cave as part of the performance.
-In 2002, she began working on A Sound Map of the Danube River, which gathered sounds recorded from a variety of sites on the surface of, within, and around the river.
+In the 1990s, her pieces were written for acoustic-electric instruments and incorporated multimedia and indigenous instruments.
+Thousand Year Dreaming (1991) used four didgeridoos and incorporates images of Lascaux into the performance.
+In 2002, she began working on A Sound Map of the Danube River.

 Lockwood's work has been presented at festivals around the world.
-Her piece Piano Burning has been replicated multiple times, including as the closing track of the 2019 album There Existed An Addiction To Blood by the experimental hip-hop group clipping.
+Her piece Piano Burning has been replicated multiple times, including as the closing track of the 2019 album There Existed an Addiction to Blood by the American experimental hip-hop group Clipping.
 She has received the Henry Cowell Award (2007) and was featured in the short documentary Annea Lockwood / a Film About Listening (2021) and live documentary 32 Sounds (2022), both directed by Sam Green.
-Her recordings are currently distributed by Lovely, XI, ?What Next?/OO Discs, Rattle Records (NZ), Harmonia Mundi, Earth Ear, CRI, and Finnadar/Atlantic.
+Her recordings are currently distributed by Lovely Music, XI, ?What Next?/OO Discs, Rattle Records (NZ), Harmonia Mundi, Earth Ear, New World Records/Composers Recordings, Inc., and Finnadar/Atlantic.

 Lockwood is an emeritus professor at Vassar College, where she has worked since 1982.
 Former students include Jonathan Elliott.
+She received the SEAMUS Award from the Society for Electro-Acoustic Music in the United States (SEAMUS) in 2020.